Real models for the framed little $n$-disks operads: Equivariant localization and proof of Theorem

-Following Kontsevich's notation we call the $r$ first points \emph{type I points} and the others $s$ points (which lie in a plane) \emph{type II points}.
+Following Kontsevich's notation we call the $r$ first points \emph{type I points} and the others $s$ points (which lie in the $m$-dimensional subspace) \emph{type II points}.
 The totality of spaces $\FM_{m,n}(-,-)$ together with $\FM_n$ forms a colored operad $\hFM_{m,n}$ such that \begin{itemize} \item The operations with output in color 1 are

 \item The operations with output in color 2 are

 \end{itemize} The operadic compositions are inherited from those on $\FM_n$, i.e., defined by gluing one configuration into another.

 \begin{rem} There is also a variant of the above colored operad in which one allows for operations with output in color 2 but no input in color 2.
 The definition of the appropriate compactification in that case is slightly more intricate, however.
 In this paper we only need to work with the version above. \end{rem}